F-22 Raptor: Capabilities and Controversies

-The question is whether its first 2 fundamental limitations in stealth and supercruise end up making its advantages irrelevant, especially as enemy systems and aircraft continue to improve.
+The question is whether its first 2 fundamental limitations in stealth and supercruise end up making the F-35’s advantages over the F-22 irrelevant, especially as enemy systems and aircraft continue to improve.
 If so, the F-22A fleet will be expected to take up that slack.

 Raptor, Redux: Upgrading the Fleet